MatthewEppelsheimer/rli-dev-less/README.md

 All this plugin does is efficiently enqueue resources for the LESS javascript compiler when and where it's appropriate.

 Note that even though this plugin won't load LESS resources in production, it's still a good idea to disable and remove this plugin on production sites for security.

+__BONUS!__ This plugin includes `grid.less` for the [Semantic Grid System](http://semantic.gs/).
+We'll probably remove this before publishing to the dot org repo because separation of concerns or something.

 ## Changelog